AmpersandTarski/documentation/command-line-interface/switches.md

-## Switches
+## Command-line options (also known as "switches")

-Switches are used at the command line as parameters to ampersand.exe Some of the switches are still experimental, while others are very useful.
+Command-line options are used to tell the ampersand compiler what to do.
+Some of the options are still experimental.
-Since Ampersand-v3.5.3, it is possible to use a configuration file, reducing the need to have a lot of switches every time you use ampersand.exe.
+Since Ampersand-v3.5.3, it is possible to use a configuration file, reducing the need to rewrite the same options every time you use ampersand.exe.
 A configuration file can be used using the `--config` switch.

 ### Generic Program Information

 #### -h, -?, --help
-Print a usage message briefly summarizing these command-line options and the bug-reporting address, then exit.
+Print a usage message briefly summarizing the most common command-line options and the bug-reporting address, then exit.
+When used in combination with `--verbose`, it shows all command-line options.

 #### -V, --version
 Print the version number of ampersand to the standard output stream.
-This version number should be included in all bug reports (see below).
+Please mention this information in every bug report you submit (see below).

 ### Other switches